navya19pk/Recursions/README.md

 - Step-6: Call printReverse(str, index - 1) recursively to print the previous character
 - Step-7: Call printReverse(str, str.length() - 1) to start printing from the last character
 - Step-8: End.

+#Program d: This C++ program reverses a positive integer using recursion.
+The core logic is implemented in the function reverseNumber, which takes two arguments: the number n to be reversed, and an accumulator rev (defaulted to 0) that builds the reversed number step by step.
+In each recursive call, the last digit of n (n % 10) is added to rev after shifting rev left by one decimal place (rev * 10).
+The number n is then reduced by removing the last digit (n / 10), and the function continues until n becomes 0.
+This is the base case where the function returns the fully reversed number.
+The main function handles user input, checks for negative values, and prints the final reversed number.
+This recursive approach is efficient for reversing integers and avoids using string conversions or loops.

+Algorithm:

+- Step-1: Start
+- Step-2: Read the integer n from the user
+- Step-3: Check if n is negative: If yes, display a message and stop
+- Step-4: Define a recursive function reverseNumber(n, rev):
+- Step-5: If n == 0, return rev (base case)
+- Step-6: Else: Extract last digit: digit = n % 10
+- Step-7: Update rev = rev * 10 + digit
+- Step-8: Call reverseNumber(n / 10, rev)
+- Step-9: Call the function reverseNumber(n, 0) from main and store the result
+- Step-10: Display the reversed number
+- Step-11: End.